Workflow actions: Reading and modifying data

 Router (conditional branching)

-The Router action enables conditional branching within your workflow, allowing you to execute different actions based on data values.
+The Router node creates conditional branching within your workflow, allowing you to execute different actions based on data values.
 It functions like “if-this-then-that” logic, splitting your workflow into multiple paths so that each set of actions runs only when its conditions are met.

-1. Create branches: Add multiple conditional paths (e.g., “High Priority,” “Medium Priority,” “Low Priority”)
+1. Define branches: Add multiple conditional paths (e.g., “High Priority,” “Medium Priority,” “Low Priority”)

 3. Execution order: Branches are checked left to right